ancandi/YouTube-Mobile-URL-Shield-AB-3.0/README.md

 <br>

-> **⚠️ Known Issue(s):** **`Some videos do not allow unmute, and if these videos prompts the GUI script to show, you may hear a short burst of audio on each tap to unmute.
+> **⚠️ Known Issue(s):** **`Some videos do not allow unmute, and if these videos prompt the GUI script to show, you may hear a short burst of audio on each tap to unmute.
 Aside from that, there are none.
 (Please let me know via an issue request if you experience UI issues.)`**

 <br>